Thesis

 In 2019, SpaceX began operating in the satellite internet market with the launch of its Starlink satellites.
 Starlink serves private sector and military customers in remote locations looking for reliable internet access.

-The global market for internet service providers is substantial.
-It was estimated to be valued at around $419.4 billion in 2022 and was expected to grow at a 9.7% compound annual growth rate until 2030.
+The global market for internet service providers was estimated to be valued at around $419.4 billion in 2022, and was expected to grow at a 9.7% compound annual growth rate until 2030.
 However, Starlink will likely remain slower than other internet options, such as fiber.
 Starlink’s market will be constrained to more remote areas without fiber connections.

 Starlink’s subscriber base stood at roughly 400K as of May 2022 and surpassed the milestone of 1 million subscribers in February 2023.
-In 2017, it was reported that SpaceX's goal was to reach 40 million subscribers and more than $30 billion in revenue by 2025, which would require considerable acceleration in Starlink's growth.
+By March 2026, Starlink reached 10 million subscribers and drove up to 50% to 80% of over 15 billion in revenue for SpaceX in 2025.

 Space Tourism

-SpaceX also operates in the space tourism market as it works toward its goal of enabling humans to colonize Mars.
-Its customer base will likely be limited to high-net-worth individuals in the near term, such as those who completed a trip to the ISS in April 2022.
-The space tourism market size was estimated at $869.2 million in 2022 and is projected to grow at a 16.2% CAGR for the ensuing decade to reach $3.9 billion by 2032.
+SpaceX also operates in the space tourism market.
+As of March 2026, this sector’s customer base will likely be limited to high-net-worth individuals in the near term, such as those who completed a trip to the ISS in April 2022.
+The space tourism market size was estimated at $869.2 million in 2022 and is projected to grow at a 16.2% CAGR for the coming decade to reach $3.9 billion by 2032.

 Competition

 However, in 2016, one ULA executive openly acknowledged that the company’s expendable and cost-inefficient rockets can’t compete with SpaceX on costs.
 While the Atlas V rocket can carry up to 18K kilograms to LEO at $109 million per launch (roughly $6.1K per kilogram), SpaceX’s reusable Starship is predicted to cost just $200 per kilogram.
 This has motivated ULA to replace its older rockets with the Vulcan Centaur, which can carry a payload of 10K kilograms to LEO.
 The Vulcan Centaur had its maiden flight in January 2024 following a test failure in March 2023.
-In June 2024, ULA planned a second launch of its Vulcan Centaur by September to press ahead with achieving US national security goals in partnership with the DoD.
-A third launch was also announced for the end of 2024.
-However, the Vulcan Centaur is only partially reusable, which makes it challenging for ULA to challenge SpaceX’s launch dominance.
+As of February 2026, the rocket has been launched three times successfully.
+The Vulcan Centaur is only partially reusable, which makes it challenging for ULA to challenge SpaceX’s launch dominance.

 Boeing: Boeing (NYSE: BA), founded in 1916, has expanded beyond its traditional commercial airplane manufacturing to include space exploration services.
 Boeing's Starliner capsule competes with SpaceX’s Crew Dragon for NASA's Commercial Crew program contracts.
-While both Boeing and SpaceX have been awarded nearly $5 billion to develop their capsules, SpaceX has won 14 mission contracts over Boeing’s six.
+While Boeing and SpaceX were initially awarded $4.2 billion and $2.6 billion, respectively, to develop their crew transportation systems under NASA’s Commercial Crew Program, SpaceX has since been contracted for at least 14 operational ISS crew rotation missions, including later contingency missions purchased by NASA, while Boeing’s Starliner contract was reduced to four operational missions after repeated program setbacks.

-In June 2024, Boeing launched its first “successful” crewed mission of Starliner to the ISS, which marked Boeing’s final test required by NASA before certification for routine astronaut flights to and from the ISS.
-The mission, originally planned for eight days, has been extended as Boeing’s Starliner capsule suffered multiple malfunctions.
+In June 2024, Boeing launched its first partially successful crewed mission of Starliner to the ISS, which marked Boeing’s final test required by NASA before certification for routine astronaut flights to and from the ISS.
+The mission, originally planned for eight days, was extended as Boeing’s Starliner capsule suffered multiple malfunctions.
+In August 2024, NASA announced that the two astronauts stranded on the ISS for over two months would have to return on SpaceX’s Crew Dragon if Boeing was unable to fix its Starliner capsule.
+The two astronauts who launched aboard Starliner remained on the ISS until March 2025, when they returned to Earth aboard a SpaceX Crew Dragon capsule.

 Starlink Competitors

 OneWeb: Founded in 2012 by Greg Wyler, OneWeb, formerly WorldVu Satellites Ltd, aims to build broadband satellite internet services through a constellation of satellites in low Earth orbit, similar to Starlink’s ambitions.
 OneWeb differentiates itself by primarily targeting businesses, governments, and airlines, partnering with local ISPs and mobile network operators to reach consumers.
-In 2020, OneWeb faced bankruptcy but was saved by investments from the UK government and an Indian conglomerate, which collectively invested $1 billion into the project.
-Since then, OneWeb has reemerged as a strong player in the race to create a satellite internet constellation with global coverage, sending over 630 satellites as of August 2024.
+After filing for bankruptcy in 2020, the company was rescued by a consortium led by the UK government and India’s Bharti Global, which together invested about $1 billion to restart the constellation deployment.
+OneWeb completed its first-generation constellation in 2023 with more than 600 satellites in orbit as of March 2026, enabling near-global coverage across most populated regions.

 Astra: Astra (formerly NASDAQ: ASTR) is a low-cost launch service company founded in 2016.
-It provides orbital launches for small satellites on its Rocket 4.0 rocket, which costs roughly $4 million to launch a total payload capacity of 600 kilograms.
+It provides orbital launches for small satellites on its Rocket 4.0 rocket, which costs roughly $4 million to launch, with a total payload capacity of 600 kilograms.
 Astra also builds electric propulsion systems for in-space navigation for satellites.
 In 2021, Astra went public through a SPAC deal at a $2.1 billion valuation.
-However, Astra has stopped trading on the NASDAQ as part of a take-private deal in July 2024, which valued the company at around $12 million.
+Astra stopped trading on the NASDAQ in July 2024 as part of a take-private deal by the co-founders to avoid bankruptcy, which valued the company at around $12 million.

 Business Model

 SpaceX has several different revenue streams, including satellite launch contracts and other payload contracts with NASA, Starlink subscriptions, and space tourism.
-Launches provide long-term contracts from organizations such as NASA.
+Launches provide long-term revenue streams from organizations such as NASA.
 For example, in April 2021, NASA awarded SpaceX a $2.9 billion contract to transport astronauts to the moon in 2024.
-Winning large, long-term contracts allows SpaceX to dedicate resources to execute its vision of multi-planetary life.
+Winning large, long-term contracts allows SpaceX to dedicate resources to executing its vision of multi-planetary life.

 Starlink also generates revenue through individual subscriptions to the Starlink internet service.
-This a capital-intensive business on the front end, as SpaceX has had to launch thousands of satellites into orbit.
-However, the satellites will reach a saturation point where Starlink becomes self-sustaining and can earn subscription revenue without launching new satellites.
-Several components of SpaceX’s business model contributed to its ability to scale, such as reusability, cost-efficient reliability, and vertical integration.
+This is a capital-intensive business on the front end, as SpaceX has had to launch thousands of satellites into orbit.
+However, the company plans for the constellation to reach a saturation point where Starlink becomes self-sustaining and can earn subscription revenue without launching new satellites.
+Several components of SpaceX’s business model have contributed to its ability to scale, such as reusability, cost-efficient reliability, and vertical integration.

 Reusability

 SpaceX builds its rockets with reusability in mind.
-The marginal cost to launch a newly built Falcon 9 is around $50 million.
-Musk claimed In May 2020 that the marginal cost to launch a reused Falcon 9 was $15 million.
-Each reused Falcon 9 might save around $30-40 million while charging $10 million less for a reused Falcon 9 compared to a new one.
-The Falcon 9 reusability amortizes a rocket’s cost across multiple launches and creates better overall profitability.
-The Falcon 9 is credited with a large reduction in launch costs, as it can provide a payload cost per kilogram of roughly $2.7K; by comparison, the Space Shuttle program, which preceded it cost almost $55K per kilogram.
+While early estimates placed the marginal cost of a newly built Falcon 9 launch at around $50 million, more recent industry estimates suggest that the current marginal cost of a reused Falcon 9 launch is roughly $10-15 million, reflecting improvements in refurbishment processes and hardware longevity.
+Musk claimed in May 2020 that the marginal cost to launch a reused Falcon 9 was $15 million.
+The Falcon 9 is credited with a large reduction in launch costs, as it can provide a payload cost per kilogram of roughly $2.7K; by comparison, the Space Shuttle program cost almost $55K per kilogram.

 “A Ferrari is a very expensive car.
 It is not reliable.
 But I would bet you 1,000-to-1 that if you bought a Honda Civic that sucker will not break down in the first year of operation.
 You can have a cheap car that’s reliable, and the same applies to rockets.”